Why Fresh and Healthy School Meals?

 Are you still packing a packed lunch?

-Recent research by the School Food Trust (6) shows that school meals are now consistently more nutritious than packed lunches, giving the children who eat them a better foundation for good health.
+Research by the Children's Food Trust (5&6) shows that school meals are now consistently more nutritious than packed lunches, giving the children who eat them a better foundation for good health.
+Watch The School Food Plan's very informative film if you would like to learn more about the wide spread benefits of switching from packed lunches to a school meal.

 Look what Food for Life can do!